 In the third-year clinic, the group practice mentor (GPM) supervises oral diagnosis and treatment planning, emergencies, operative dentistry and fixed prosthodontics, including test cases.
 There are three GPMs in each group practice during a clinic session and students work with all three mentors during the course of most appointments.
 The GPM monitors the progress of care and completes periodic case reviews with the patient and the student.
 The complex care clinic allows students to treat technically difficult restorative cases under the supervision of a trained prosthodontist with a low student-to-faculty ratio.

-The second- and third-year class is divided alphabetically into four groups.
-Each group practice is managed by a group practice administrator, who has responsibility for the care of patients by all students and faculty in the group practice.
+The second- and third-year class is divided into eight groups.
+Each group practice is managed by a group practice leader, who has responsibility for the care of patients by all students and faculty in the group practice.
 The other clinical disciplines are managed by faculty who do not have specific responsibility for a certain group of students.
 Specialists in endodontics and removable prosthodontics manage all of those cases in specified areas of the clinic, including test cases.
 Periodontists manage periodontal procedures.

 Oral and maxillofacial surgery, implantology, pediatric dentistry and radiology are learned in respective specialty clinics.
 Doctoral students participate with faculty and orthodontic residents in adjunctive orthodontic care and in oral development clinics.
 Advanced clinical dentistry and evaluation of new developments and topics that involve several disciplines are learned in the third year in conjunction with patient care.